jl7033/final_project/preliminary_analysis.md

 - remove whitespace, from names and use stringi again to remove accents so that the formatting exactly matches the salaries tibble

+- Filter out those with fewer than 100 plate appearances

 ``` r
 batting = read_delim("data/2022 MLB Player Stats - Batting.csv", delim = ";",
                      locale = locale(encoding = "latin1")) |>